Python-SIP/sip/doc/directives.rst

 C++ class but may not be able to do so.
 For example the C++ class may be abstract or may not have an argumentless public constructor.
-This directive is used in the definition of a class or mapped type to specify handwritten code to create an instance of the C++ class.
+This directive is used in the definition of a class or mapped type to specify handwritten code to create an instance of the C++ class on the heap.
 For example, if the C++ class is abstract, then the handwritten code may return an instance of a concrete sub-class.

 The following variable is made available to the handwritten code:

 *type* \*sipCpp
-    This must be set by the handwritten code to the address of an instance of the C++ class.
-It doesn't matter if the instance is on the heap or not as it will never be explicitly destroyed.
+    This must be set by the handwritten code to the address of an instance of the C++ class on the heap.

 .. directive:: %License